 We are always in need of loving individuals or families to care for our foster children.

 Interested in learning more about the rewards of foster parenting?
-Please email Hephzibah Family Assessment Specialist Sarah Rogers or call 708.649.7178.
+Please email Shawna Ransom, Family Assessment Specialist or Rachel Woehr, Foster Care Caseworker and Family Assessment Specialist.

 Not 100 percent sure you have what it takes to be a foster parent?
 We encourage you to contact us anyway.
 Our free foster parent training classes will offer the insights and information you need to make an informed decision.